 Learn Auto Repair – at home, at your own pace with Penn Foster College.

-Get started on your path to becoming an auto repair technician in as little as six months with Penn Foster College’s Automotive Technician training program.
+Get started on your path to becoming an auto repair technician with Penn Foster College’s Automotive Technician training program.

 Penn Foster’s Automotive Repair Technician Program, developed by ASE Master Technicians and leading experts in the field of automotive technology, will teach you relevant skills and subject matter.